phylum-dev/phylum-analyze-pr-action/README.md

           # Consider using a bot or group account for this token.
           phylum_token: ${{ secrets.PHYLUM_TOKEN }}

           # NOTE: These are examples.
-Only one `github_token` entry line is expected,
+At most one `github_token` entry line is needed.
-          #       and only with comment generation enabled.
           #
           # Use the default `GITHUB_TOKEN` provided automatically at the start of each workflow run.
           # This entry does not have to be specified since it is the default.